Q: How does the BRC Storage Program work?

-A: The wait list will re-open on October 1, 2019.
+A: The wait list will potentially re-open towards the end of 2019.
 The list will be open for a very limited time period in order to keep the wait time to approximately two (2) seasons.
 This means if you sign up for the wait list in fall of 2019, you should be offered the opportunity to purchase a container at some time prior to the 2022 event season.

 Q: How do I make my annual payment?

 A: Once you have signed up for the program, you will be provided instructions on how to make annual payments.
 We accept Visa, Mastercard, and checks.

 Q: How long do I have to sign up when offered a new container?

 A: Containers and space will be allocated on a first-come, first-served basis in the order you are on our wait list, while supplies last.
 You have two (2) weeks to reply and confirm you want a container or to delay your offer to the next year.
 If you do not reply, the container will be offered to the next participant/camp on the wait list.

 Once you have confirmed that you want to purchase a container and provided the requested information, you will have two (2) weeks from receiving the contract to sign the contract and provide payment for the container.

 Q: Can you describe the cost associated with the service?

 - One time charge for container purchase, permit-required painting and preparation.